Behavioral Health Planning Across Hillsborough County

 Best considered when: day-to-day reliability has dropped and weekly support needs to increase.

-Outpatient care supports ongoing clinical progress while still fitting around work calendars, parenting responsibilities, and everyday obligations.
+The IOP sets aside one individual therapy session per week, so private clinical progress continues while still fitting around work calendars, parenting responsibilities, and everyday obligations.

 Session Format Options That Can Change Over Time